noahgibbs/codefolio_octopress/source/_posts/2013-03-07-Could-Not-Fetch-Specs-From-https-rubygems-org.markdown

 ---
 Are you getting this error from Bundler?

-(Short version: if using rvm, do "rvm pkg install openssl; rvm reinstall all --force --with-openssl-dir=$rvm_path/usr")
+Short version: if using rvm, do this:
+    rvm pkg install openssl
+    rvm reinstall all --force --with-openssl-dir=$rvm_path/usr"

+Want to know what went wrong?

 You could edit the live copy of lib/bundler/fetcher.rb to print out the exception -- and when you do, you might see it's a "bad ecpoint" problem in OpenSSL.